 This must be a newly built building – it was so nice and clean.
 They have one of those cool water bottle fountains inside that shows how many plastic water bottles you saved by using your own bottle.

 Before hiking I drove down the road to check out the campground – only two campsites were taken our of 31 sites.
 Each site has a picnic table, half shelter, tent pad, and fire ring.
-The campground is first come, first serve and sites are only $10/night.
+The campground is first come, first serve and sites.
 Here is more info on the campground.

 The Rim Loop Trail starts on the East side of the Visitor Center, and begins as a paved walkway.
 Signs are everywhere to keep dogs on-leash.